-Is it because wise women aren't cinematic, or do they just 'spook' us into feeling guilty, like we should finally call grandma?
+Is it because wise older women aren't cinematic, or do they just 'spook' us into feeling guilty, like we should finally call grandma but the thought of doing it fills with a horror we can't quite admit?
 I've enjoyed assembling this entire series, but I must say I've been dreading this one.
 Luckily there's the amazing Clarissa Pinkola Estes, author of Women who Run with the Wolves, a book I once bought for an old girlfriend, who couldn't understand it, gave up after ten pages, and thought I was holding my knowledge of Jungian archetypal symbolism over her head, and I was.
+She was wise in that sense.
 The very existence of that book brought on a lot of fights, and maybe even broke us up and for that I am grateful.
 As was she.
 As Estes notes:

 I found the first Elizabeth to be over-plotted and over-acted, but The Golden Age is just good old-fashioned, even subversive, camp.
 Blanchett--having dispensed with the origin story and all the 'must rise against patriarchal oppression' historical accuracy motif-mongering--is free to play Elizabeth how she should be played, with drollery and sly spirit.
 A great moment comes early on when, in the midst of an ornate procession aglow in Bollywood pomp, she breaks her regal deadpan and winks at one of her friends in the crowd, but majestically and very British.
 Both figurehead and woman, neither repressed nor repressive, she is earth mother and sky father both, able to wear the crown without it hanging too heavy.
 Two steps ahead of her enemies, free of all fear, she is an iron lady and effervescent as a daisy.
 She's both nurturer and destroyer and, as the indirect result of having transcended sex, she is possessed with the ability to wipe out the entire Spanish armada with her virgin power and golden stormy garb, the stormy magic of the channel!
 She becomes what royalty was always supposed to be: a living archetype that points endlessly inwards, outwards, and upwards... and redefines fabulousness with an insect reptilian glam.

 What a pair of career bookends!
-Surely Laughton had Gish's role in the silent multi-narrative film Intolerance--with its connecting images of Gish rocking a cradle as the archetypal mother--in mind when casting her as Rachel Cooper in Hunter.
-While Intolerance didn't do well at the box office, Griffith's unabashed symbolism has aged very well if Night of the Hunter (which also flopped) is any indication.
+Surely Laughton had Gish's role in the silent multi-narrative film Intolerance in mind when casting her as Rachel Cooper in Hunter.
+While Intolerance didn't do well at the box office, Griffith's unabashed symbolism (with Gish the archetypal mother rocking the infant of humanity in its cradle) has aged very well if Night of the Hunter (which also flopped) is any indication.
 Both offer a clear line between evil 'false prophets' (the child-stealing moral crusaders of Intolerance and Mitchum's scary preacher in Hunter) and the true protectors of innocence.

 "Blown by the wind with an umbrella, she comes down from the clouds in response to the Banks' advertisement for a nanny.
 Her personality can be abrasive at times.
 She is not very sympathetic to the children other than in the Disney movie adaptation.
 There have been many questions as to whether Mary Poppins is human or not (perhaps an extraterrestrial disguised as a human)--that is for the reader to decide.
 P.L Travers said that Mary Poppins is 'a pretty young woman, a nurturing mother and a wise old woman, all in one.'
 Thus, Mary Poppins may be a reference to the "Triple Goddess," a frequently occurring archetype in many world cultures." -- Woo Factor

 She's already shown up in this series as devouring mother (Suddenly Last Summer) and anima (Bringing up Baby), but I don't dare leave her out of this.
-In films like her Spence collaborations or On Golden Pond she proved she could match the big old patriarchal blowhards stare for stare.
-The real sizzle in her chemistry with Spencer Tracy (who, gifted though he may be as an actor, radiates a joy-killing sanctimoniousness) is her refusal to buckle to his bullying, nor hold a grudge about it, nor lose her feminine cheer in the process, all of which makes her a modern heroine and a wise woman of the first class...
-She always played herself, but it was a self that could encompass any character or role the way the sea encompasses the sailor.
+In films like her Spence collaborations or On Golden Pond she proved she could match the big old patriarchal blowhardds like Fonda and Tracy stare for stare.
+The real sizzle in her chemistry with Spencer (who, gifted though he may be as an actor, radiates a joy-killing sanctimoniousness) is her refusal to buckle to his bullying, nor hold a grudge about it, nor lose her feminine cheer in the process, all of which makes her a modern heroine and a wise woman of the first class...
+She always played herself, but it was a self that could encompass any character or role, the way the sea encompasses the sailor.

-Perhaps this unique character slipped by the censors because having an adult male doctor playing dolly games with a child would be creepy, but it's great and rare to see an unencumbered professional female character like this in a film, even today (compare her with, say, the doormat sex-starved shrinks in THE DEPARTED or BASIC INSTINCT) and Nancy Davis pulls it off very well: she's got low key sexual appeal because she's strong rather than in spite of it.
+Perhaps this unique character slipped by the censors because having an adult male psychiatrist playing dolly games with a child would be creepy, but it's great and rare to see an unencumbered professional female character like this in a film, even today (compare her with, say, the doormat sex-starved shrinks in THE DEPARTED or BASIC INSTINCT) and Nancy Davis pulls it off very well: she's got low key sexual appeal because she's strong rather than in spite of it.
 She's allowed to take over important medical duties from men without them squawking or belittling her, and she even educates older men lawyer friends of the family on the latest breaks in the developing field of child psychology.
-No man comes along feeling he has to 'put her in her place' with a smug passive aggressive put-down.
+No man comes along feeling he has to 'put her in her place' with a smug passive aggressive put-down or make her choose between marriage and career because 'no wife of mine is going to work blah blah.'
 While it's great this film exists, it makes Hollywood's long history of sexist inequality that much more glaring by contrast, since it never had its own series, or spawned imitators.

 As a god that's both an avenging apocalypse-toting Kali 2000 and a goofy Harpo Marxist sprite, Alanis's God is one of the few redeeming features of Kevin Smith's overwritten, under-directed, tediously foul-mouthed ode to the pantheon of Catholic angels.
 Electrifying and 'in the moment' Morisette proves you can be wise and wild without sacrificing ditziness.
 As Television without Pity notes, Morissette-God: